matejkutirov/AutoTSG/README.md

 **Note**: All comprehensive metrics are calculated for each model, but AutoML selects the best model based on the specified metric.

+## Generated Data Characteristics

+The pipeline generates synthetic time series data with the following characteristics:

+- **Sequence Length**: The sequence length is automatically determined using autocorrelation analysis on the input data.
+The optimal length is bounded between 30-100 time steps (rounded to the nearest multiple of 5), with a default fallback of 125 if autocorrelation analysis fails.
+This ensures sequences capture meaningful temporal patterns in the data.

+- **Number of Generated Time Series**: The number of generated time series samples equals the number of training sequences, which is 90% of the total sequences created from the input dataset (10% is reserved for testing).
+For the Air dataset with domain adaptation, the split is 90% training, 10% validation, with target domain data used for testing.

+- **Data Shape**: Generated data has shape `(num_samples, sequence_length, num_features)`, where:
+  - `num_samples`: Number of generated time series (equal to number of training sequences)
+  - `sequence_length`: Determined by autocorrelation analysis (typically 30-100, default 125)
+  - `num_features`: Number of features in the original dataset

 ## Output

 - `results.json`: Evaluation metrics